apeterson91/bendr/paper/paper.md

 ![](paper_fig1.png)
 *Figure 1*

-After fitting the model, helper functions included in `rndpp` allow for easy visualization of the estimated clusters both via the estimated densities (Figure 2) and the pairwise probability of co-cluster assignment (Figure 3).
+After fitting the model, helper functions included in `bendr` allow for easy visualization of the estimated clusters both via the estimated densities (Figure 2) and the pairwise probability of co-cluster assignment (Figure 3).
 The latter is often used in the context of mixture models, since label switching is expected between iterations of the MCMC  sampler.